 This policy is applicable to Standard Colleges' officers, employees, and agents, and it prohibits a conflict of interest with their responsibilities with respect to Title IV loans.
 The policy is part of Standard Colleges' commitment to the highest ethical standards and conduct by its employees.
-It supplements the Code of Conduct stated in the Employee Handbook and the Standard Healthcare Services, Inc. Code of Business Conduct, and applies specifically to conduct related to financial aid.
+It supplements the Code of Conduct stated in the Employee Handbook and applies specifically to conduct related to financial aid.